SEVE (7) IN WAYS TO BECOME AWESOME IN

 Yes, I’ll take on this new project.

-Yes, I’ll work through the weekend to get the employee engagement survey results analyzed for that big presentation.
+Yes, I’ll work through the weekend to get the employee engagement survey

 Yes, I’ll tackle the compensation project that’s outside of my comfort zone.